Magnific7/Pitch/README.md

 * See the pitches other people have posted.
 * submit a pitch in any category.
 * Leave a comment after signing in.
+* view the pitches I have created in my profile page.